haliconfr/dayshift-fnaf/README.md

 - Animated jumpscares and death screen

+This was a pretty quick thing so it probably won't be very well optimized.
 Enemy 3D models and some set piece models are not made by me!
 If you're using them it's probably not safe to monetise your game.

 All code and 2d assets are free to use though!
 No credit needed :)